keeto/titanium-jsdocs/Source/Data/File.md

 Method: size {#File:size}
 -------------------------

-Reads a file referenced by a File object line by line.
+Returns the size of the file or directory referenced by a File object.

-Calling this method on a File object referencing a directory will return null.

 ### Syntax:

-	File.readLine(reset)
+	File.size()

 ### Arguments:

-1. reset - (*boolean*: defaults to false) Setting
+None

 ### Returns:

-- (*string*) True if the File object references a directory.
+- (*number*) The size of the file or directory referenced by the File object.

 ### Example: